odoo/documentation/website/publish/multi_website.rst

 =====

 To create a new website, go to :menuselection:`Website --> Configuration --> Settings`.
-The button, *Create a new website*, lays in the first section.
+The button, *Create A New Website*, can be found in the first section.

 .. image:: media/multi_website05.png
   :align: center

-In the upcoming prompt, set a name for your new website and a specific domain name.
-Leave empty to publish the new website under the default domain of your Odoo database.
-You can later set some country groups to redirect visitors to it using Geo IP.
+In the upcoming prompt, you'll need to set a name for your new website and specific domain.
+Leave the field empty to publish the new website under the default domain of your Odoo database.
+You can set some country groups to redirect visitors to it using Geo IP whenever you'd like.

 .. image:: media/multi_website01.png
   :align: center